Cour-de-cassation/label/docs/scripts.md

 Delete specific document from Label db.

-## displayDocumentLinks

-Count linked documents in Label database (chained documents that are in the same time in Label).

 ## displayMultipleAssignatedDocuments

 Display if documents are assigneted to multiple users (which is a bug).